yvvki/bunup/docs/docs/builtin-plugins/copy.md

 This will copy the `README.md` file and all files in the `assets` directory to your build output directory.

 Use `copy(pattern)` to copy files or folders.
-Optionally, add `.to(destination)` to set the output name or location, and `.with(options)` for extra settings.
+Optionally, add `.to(destination)` to set the output name or location, `.with(options)` for extra settings, and `.transform(fn)` to modify files during copy.
 By default, everything is copied to your build output directory.

 ## Examples

 Below are some examples of how to use the copy plugin.

 ### Basic File Operations